mhsamavatian/DAP/README.md

 ## Generate Input

 ## Baseline Models
 In terms of baselines we employed three models: Logistic Regressions (LR), Gradient Boosted classifier (GBC), and a FeedForward Neural Network Model (DNN).
+Implementation of this models can be find in `3-Baselines`.
+There you find one `python` script for each baseline, with instruction on how to run each script provided inside the script.

 ## DAP Model
 Our Deep Accident Prediction model comprises several important components including _Recurrent Component_, _Embedding Component_, _Description-to-Vector Component_, _Points-Of-Interest Component_, and _Fully-connected Component_.
 The following image shows a demonstration of this model: <center><img src="/files/dap.png" width="600"></center>